bfeitknecht/vault/sem4/FMFP/VRL/FMFP-v-w11.md

 	- partial correctness and total correctness hoare triples independent systems
 	- arithmetic expressions as loop variant, provides upper bound on number of iterations
 	- need to be made on well-founded set
+	- if an assertion is both pre- and post-condition, no downarrow
 $$
 \overset{\huge \mathrm{Axiom}}{\boxed{\begin{align}
 &